am1t/blotpub/README.md

 -------- | -----------
 `AUTH_TOKEN_ENDPOINT` | URL to verify Micropub token.
 Example: `https://tokens.indieauth.com/token`
 `SITE_URL` | URL for your site.
 Example: `https://johndoe.example`
 `DROPBOX_TOKEN` | [Dropbox access token](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/) to grant access to your Dropbox folder.
+"Permission type" in Dropbox should be "Full Dropbox".
 Example: `12345abcde67890fghij09876klmno54321pqrst`
 `POST_PATH` | Dropbox `path` where posts are to be stored `PHOTO_PATH` | (Optional) Dropbox path where images are to be stored.
 Default to POST_PATH `PHOTO_RELATIVE_URI` | (Optional) Relative public URI to uploaded images (ignoring Site URL).
 Default to blank